 Screwball comedy reflects the period of its birth more than many other sub-genres, with its mix of romantic comedy and satirical humour shining through the Great Depression.
 With the films housed in its comedic path peaking in the early 1940s.
-Its peculiar name comes from a baseball term, which describes a fast, unpredictable pitch from the pitcher to confuse the batter.
+Its peculiar name comes from a baseball term, which describes a fast, unpredictable pitch to confuse the batter.
 The word ‘screwball’ became widely used as “eccentric” and “insane” after Carole Lombard’s character in My Man Godfrey (1936).

 Director: Jack Conway